Enid Blyton: Personal life

 Blyton and Darrell Waters married at the City of Westminster Register Office on 20 October 1943.
 She changed the surname of her daughters to Darrell Waters and publicly embraced her new role as a happily married and devoted doctor's wife.
 After discovering she was pregnant in the spring of 1945, Blyton miscarried five months later, following a fall from a ladder.
 The baby would have been Darrell Waters's first child and the son for which they both longed.

-Her love of tennis included playing naked, with nude tennis "a common practice in those days among the more louche members of the middle classes".

 Blyton's health began to deteriorate in 1957, when, during a round of golf, she started to feel faint and breathless, and, by 1960, she was displaying signs of dementia.
 Her agent, George Greenfield, recalled that it was "unthinkable" for the "most famous and successful of children's authors with her enormous energy and computerlike memory" to be losing her mind and suffering from what is now known as Alzheimer's disease in her mid-60s.
 Worsening Blyton's situation was her husband's declining health throughout the 1960s; he suffered from severe arthritis in his neck and hips, deafness, and became increasingly ill-tempered and erratic until his death on 15 September 1967.

 The story of Blyton's life was dramatised in a BBC film entitled Enid, which aired in the United Kingdom on BBC Four on 16 November 2009.
 Helena Bonham Carter, who played the title role, described Blyton as "a complete workaholic, an achievement junkie and an extremely canny businesswoman" who "knew how to brand herself, right down to the famous signature".